ngsutils/ngsutils.github.com/modules/bamutils/convertregion/index.md

-    Usage: bamutils convertregion {-overlap} in.bam out.bam chrom.sizes
+    Usage: bamutils convertregion {-overlap} in.bam out.bam [chrom.sizes]

+    (Note: A samtools faidx file can be used for the chrom.sizes file.)

     Options:
+      -f             Force overwriting an existing out.bam file

-    -overlap    Require that all reads must overlap a splice junction by 4 bases.
-(Also removes unmapped reads)
+      -overlap N     Require that all reads must overlap a splice junction by N bases.
+This also removes unmapped reads. [default 4] Set to zero to allow all reads.

+      -validateonly  Don't convert the reference and position, just confirm that the reads correctly overlap a junction.
+Any reads that don't overlap a junction will not be written to the out.bam file.

+                     If -validateonly is set, then the chrom.sizes file isn't required.